Battle of Entebbe: Aftermath

 The dead Libyans were buried in mass graves.
 The dozens of wounded Libyans were evacuated to Mulago Hospital before being taken to Nakasongola Air Base and repatriated.
 Those taken prisoner by the TPDF were released nine months later.
 The captured UAAF personnel were taken to a prison camp in Tanzania.
 According to Dakka, several of the prisoners were summarily executed during the journey (random Ugandan civilians being abducted to replace their numbers) and many were tortured at the camp.
 The remaining Libyan soldiers withdrew to Kampala to prepare for its defence with Ugandan units.
 Their morale was extremely low.
 The TPDF moved its operating headquarters to Entebbe and it remained there for the rest of the force's service in Uganda.
+Major Salim Onwu was appointed head of the Entebbe region.

 American intelligence analyst Kenneth M. Pollack attributed the Libyans' defeat at Entebbe to their inadequate training and low morale.
 The battle marked the de facto end of the Uganda Army Air Force.
 Most of its aircraft were destroyed or captured, and the Air Force personnel that managed to escape to the air fields in Jinja and Nakasongola spread panic among the Ugandan forces there.
 Mass desertions and defections were the consequence, leaving the acting commander of the UAAF, Andrew Mukooza, with no means to continue the fight.
 Furthermore, a number of Uganda Army units mutinied when ordered by the government to launch a counter-attack against Entebbe, and seized control of several localities throughout Uganda.
 Most notably, the army forces at Tororo defected directly to the Ugandan insurgents who were allied with Tanzania, allowing them to occupy the town without resistance.
 Entebbe's capture also triggered the flight of hundreds of Ugandan soldiers from Kampala.